luozm/helper/content/home/demo.md

  # CSS class.
  css_class = ""

+ # This website is the official project site for NIH fund project “Development and Implementation of a Health e-Librarian with Personalized Recommender (HELPeR)”.
 +++

-Welcome to the **HELPeR** (Health e-Librarian with Personalized Recommender)!
-This website is the official project site for NIH fund project “Development and Implementation of a Health e-Librarian with Personalized Recommender (HELPeR)”.
+Welcome to the **Health e-Librarian with Personalized Recommender (HELPeR)**!